zinux76/RL-project-Taxi-v3/README.md

    - Average number of timesteps per episode
 4. Illustration of an episode with optimal policy in Taxi-game

-You can check the following facts from the output results.
+You can check the following facts from the results.
-1. The optimal policy derived from two algorithms is the same.
+1. The optimal policies derived from two algorithms are the same.
 2. Optimal policy has improved performance significantly than using random policy in both algorithms.
-3. Trained taxi picks up and drop off passenger in the optimal path.
+3. Trained taxi picks up and drops off passengers in the optimal path.

-Regarding the number of iterations until the optimal policy converge :
+Regarding the number of iterations required to converge to the optimal policy :
-In order to accurately calculate the number of iterations, I should have created a TOTAL_COUNTER variable and exchange it as a parameter in each module.
+In order to accurately calculate the number of total iterations, I should have created a GLOBAL_COUNTER variable and exchanged it as a parameter in each module.
 In the next update, I will upload the modified code.